ganrad/openai-api-router/README.md

    Review/Update the Pod compute resources as needed in the `values.yaml` file.

-5. Deploy the API Gateway on AKS.
+5. Deploy the API Gateway on *Azure Kubernetes Service*.

    Refer to the command snippet below to deploy all Kubernetes resources for the API Gateway.